andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 }
 ```

 Instead of using a `redirect`, we use a JSON response.
-This allows us to access the data with the `useActionData` hook, similar to how you can access loader data with the `useLoaderData` hook:
+We can access the returned data with the `useActionData` hook, similar to how we access loader data with the `useLoaderData` hook:

 ```tsx
 import { Form, useActionData } from '@remix-run/react';